Take-Two reports bookings grew 8% to $784.1M for Q1 2021

 The list also includes OlliOlli World from Private Division, a Take-Two label targeted at indie games.
 Ten upcoming titles are free-to-play mobile games, including six from new franchises and four from existing franchises.
 There will also be six new iterations of previously released titles.

 Altogether, there are 40 more titles coming in the fiscal years ending March 31, 2023, and March 31, 2024.
 Those include 19 immersive core releases, seven of which are sports simulation games.
 Fifteen of these will be available to purchase, while four are free-to-play games.
 Five are independent titles, 10 are free-to-play mobile games, four are mid-core games (three in sports), and three are new iterations of previously released games.
 That was more detail than Take-Two has offered before about its upcoming release slate.
+Mid-core games are like WWE Battlegrounds on mobile.
+Immersive core games are like sports simulations, strategy games, and games like Grand Theft Auto V.

 In a conference call, Zelnick said that the Firaxis division, the maker of Civilization VI, will reveal two new games later this year.